Skip to content

 .listen(process.env.PORT ??
 3000)

-This should allows Elysia to intercept port provided by Railway.
+This should allow Elysia to intercept port provided by Railway.

 TIP

-Elysia assign hostname to 0.0.0.0 automatically, which works with Railway
+Elysia assigns the hostname to 0.0.0.0 automatically, which works with Railway